How to Get Rid of Ant Infestation in Your Home?

 Diatomaceous earth

 Diatomaceous Earth (or DE for short) is arguably the most suitable natural substance that can banish the ants from the face of your home.
 It’s basically dust made of little algae plants’ bones, but their edges are sharp enough to penetrate through the exoskeletons of insects and kill them.

-If ants ingest them, the outcome is deadly, too.
+For outdoor use, sprinkle DE around foundations, patios, and garden beds.
+To eliminate entire ant colonies, combine DE with ant bait stations.
 If you can’t find the trail, sprinkle around the most common areas where ants could lurk in or come from: the garbage bin, the windowsills, under the cupboards or behind the fridge.

 Under no circumstances use DE meant for swimming pools.
 It contains highly concentrated crystalline silica because of its production method, which makes it ideal for cleaning pools but also harmful to pets and children if ingested.